awilliams/couchdb-utils/README.md

 Specifically this was built for maintaing a backup database by providing the following functionality:

- * Easily replicate an entire remote machine.
+ * Easily replicate an entire remote machine (except databases that begin with '_').
 This can be run repeatedly, as it will skip over any existing replicators on the target.

   `couchdb-utils rep host maindb.example.com:5984 --continuous`